niplav/site/masturbation_and_attractiveness.md

 * 6 (fizzle): the woman replied to one or several of my messages, but didn't agree on a date
 * 7 (date): the woman showed up to the date
 * 8 (sex): I slept with the woman

+If I instead [agreed on a date during the approach, giving her my contact information](./notes_on_pickup.html#Skip_Connections), it is counted as 5 if she agreed to a date but did not show up, 6 if she cancelled by text before the date, and 7 if she showed up.

 ### Justification for Cold Approach as a Method